evidentlyai/evidently/README.md

 my_eval.json()
 # my_eval.dict()
 ```
-You can choose other Presets, create Reports from indiviudal Metrics and configure pass/fail conditions.
+You can choose other Presets, create Reports from individual Metrics and configure pass/fail conditions.

 ## Monitoring dashboard